 In my little backpack:

-1. Wad of toilet paper (because by the time you are desperate enough to use a port-o-potty or bar bathroom, there will be none or it will be wet.
+1. Wad of toilet paper or Kleenex pack, because by the time you are desperate enough to use a port-o-potty or bar bathroom, there will be none or it will be wet.
 Hotels will NOT let you in to use the bathroom.
-Believe it.) and hand sanitizer!
+Believe it.
+And hand sanitizer!

 3. Small bottle of water (nice to have in between alcoholic beverages)